MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/optimize-examples.md

 description: This article provides example prompts that can be used to help optimize your application in the cloud.
-keywords: github, copilot, ai, azure ms.service: azure ms.topic: overview ms.date: 09/03/2024
+keywords: github, copilot, ai, azure ms.service: azure ms.topic: best-practice ms.date: 09/03/2024
-ms.custom: overview
 ms.collection: ce-skilling-ai-copilot
 ---

-# Use GitHub Copilot for Azure Preview to optimize your application
+# Best practices for optimizing your application with GitHub Copilot for Azure Preview

 If you're unfamiliar with Azure or just want the tooling and AI to do most of the work, asking GitHub Copilot for Azure Preview to help you optimize the performance of your Azure resources is a great option.